 Time off during Notice Period

-Where Lifeblood has given notice of termination to an Employee, the Employee will be allowed up to one (1) days’ time off without loss of pay for the purposes of seeking other employment.
+Where Lifeblood has given notice of termination to an Employee, the Employee will be allowed one (1) days’ time off without loss of pay for the purposes of seeking other employment.
 The time off shall be taken at a time that is mutually convenient to the Employee and Lifeblood.

+Notice of Termination by Lifeblood – NT based Employees ONLY

+Employees whose work location is based in the Northern Territory, who commenced employment prior to 19 December 2019 and whose employment was covered by the Australian Red Cross Lifeblood Enterprise Agreement New South Wales, Australian Capital Territory and Northern Territory 2020, immediately prior to the commencement of this Agreement, are entitled to the following notice period.
+This replaces the corresponding entitlement in clauses 36.1 and 36.2 above: